 Dealing with Rubbish Off-Grid

-Note: The PDFs were updated in Jan 2022.
-The next update will be in Dec/Jan 23
+Note: The PDFs were last updated in Jan 2023.

 Here are some samples of the PDFs.